getify/You-Dont-Know-JS/types & grammar/ch3.md

 b; // [1, 2, 3]
 ```

 **Note:** The `Array(..)` constructor does not require the `new` keyword in front of it.
-If you omit it, it will behave as if you has used it anyway.
+If you omit it, it will behave as if you have used it anyway.
 So `Array(1,2,3)` is the same outcome as `new Array(1,2,3)`.

-The `Array` constructor has a special form that if there's only one argument passed, and it's a `number`, instead of providing that value as *contents* of the array, it's taken as a length to "pre-size the array" (well, sorta).
+The `Array` constructor has a special form where if only one `number` argument is passed, instead of providing that value as *contents* of the array, it's taken as a length to "presize the array" (well, sorta).

 This is a terrible idea.
 Firstly, you can trip over that form accidentally, as it's easy to forget.

-But more importantly, there's no such thing as actually pre-sizing the array.
+But more importantly, there's no such thing as actually presizing the array.
 Instead, what you're creating is an otherwise empty array, but setting the `length` property of the array to the numeric value specified.

-An array which has no explicit values in its slots, but it has a `length` property that *implies* the slots exist, is a weird exotic type of data structure in JS with some very strange and confusing behavior.
+An array that has no explicit values in its slots, but has a `length` property that *implies* the slots exist, is a weird exotic type of data structure in JS with some very strange and confusing behavior.
 The capability to create such a value comes purely from old, deprecated, historical functionalities ("array-like objects" like the `arguments` object).

-**Note: An array with at least one "empty slot" in it is often called a "sparse array".
+**Note:** An array with at least one "empty slot" in it is often called a "sparse array."

 It doesn't help matters that this is yet another example where browser developer consoles vary on how they represent such an object, which breeds more confusion.